nagarjuna915/CodeBuildDotnetTestReportExample/README.md

     DotnetTestExamples:
         files:
             - '**/*'
         base-directory: './testresults'
 ```

 ## Setting up the build project

-Setting a CodeBuild project has a lot of options.
-Like what source control provider to use or whether create a stand alone job or part of a pipeline.
+A CodeBuild project can be configured with a variety of options, for example what source control provider should be used, or whether to run as a stand alone job, or run as part of a pipeline.
 For this post I'm going to keep it simple and create a standalone CodeBuild project pointing to a GitHub repository.
-Here are the steps I used to create the project.
+Here are the steps I used to create the CodeBuild project.

-* Log onto the CodeBuild console
+* Sign in to the AWS Management Console and navigate to CodeBuild
 * Click **Create build project**
 * Set a project name
 * Select the GitHub repository